sufeiiz/Memeify/README.md

 ALVIN --                ~10 hrs
   - Worked mostly on creating the functional layout for "demotivational poster" and editing the layout/UI to fit; implementing the viewswitcher to shift between the two meme layouts; helped with code to save meme to gallery.

-Reinard - Created a OnClickListener for a Button that generates a dialog box for the user to choose from: Camera or Gallery.
+Reinard - Created a OnClickListener for a Button that generates a dialog box for the user to choose from the camera or gallery.
 Created a temporary storage space the ImageView.
-Transferred data from one Activity to another.
-Added a saveInstances method. ~10 hrs.
+Created a way on how to transferred data from one Activity to another.
+Added a saveInstances method for any variable necessary. ~10 hrs.

 ### Tasks
 * Handle vanilla meme format (toggle button?)